fransyozef/generate-nft-metadata/README.md

     baseUri: "ipfs://NewUriToReplace/",
 ```

-This will generate 10 metadata with all pointing to the same filename.
+This will generate 10 metadata with all pointing to the same filename in the folder `/build/json/`

 For example: